Piedmont Bass Classics Trail Tournament Rules All events:

 GENERAL RULES: No trolling.
 Artificial baits only.
 Only 1 rod in use by each angler at any time.
 Fish must be caught in a normal manner (no snagging).
 Team partner may help land the fish.
 Life vest must be worn while the gas motor is running at other than idle speed.
-No fishing or passing within 50 yards of another entrants 'ANCHORED BOAT' without permission.
+No fishing or passing within 50 yards of another entrant’s 'ANCHORED BOAT' without permission.
 Boat permitting one, must permit all.
 Anglers may not leave the boat to land a fish or get to a fishing spot.
 'Do Not Enter' areas may be fished, but not be entered with a boat.
 Spectators are not allowed in your boat unless approved by the Tournament Director.
 Any protest must be submitted in writing within 10 minutes of final weigh-in, along with a $50 protest fee, which will be refunded if the Tournament Committee finds the protest to be valid.
-Events will be held regardless of weather conditions unless they are deemed too unsafe by the Tournament Director.
+Events will be held regardless of weather conditions unless it is deemed unsafe by the Tournament Director.
 No Refunds.
 We ask that all entrants use common courtesy and abide by all state and local lake rules and have a current fishing license and ID in their possession.
 Use common sense as far as your own safety goes.
 Cell phones may be used for emergencies or immediate family matters only.
 NO WAKE ZONES MEAN 'NO WAKE'!
 IDLE SPEED ONLY & NO PASSING THE BOAT IN FRONT OF YOU!

 SPORTSMANSHIP: All contestants are required to follow the highest of standards of sportsmanship, courtesy, and conservation.
 Anglers are to conduct themselves in a manner that will be a credit to themselves, our partners, and the sport of fishing.
-FLR Outdoors, LLC and Piedmont Bass Classics intends to promote the sport and emulate common positive values and project a focus on conservation and the outdoors.
+FLR Outdoors, LLC and Piedmont Bass Classics intend to promote the sport and emulate common positive values and project a focus on conservation and the outdoors.
 Conduct not complying with these standards includes but is not limited to the following: Violation of, or failure to comply with, any of the rules for the yearly Piedmont Bass Classics events and NCWRC.
 Consumption of alcoholic beverages and/or possession of any kind of illegal mind-altering substance during tournament hours from registration up to the weigh-in and presentation of awards.
 Malicious verbal or physical confrontations at any time towards the FLR Outdoors, LLC Staff, other anglers, or spectators present at the tournament site.
-False information of any kind given to the tournament director and unsafe operation of your boat so as to endanger another contestant.
+False information of any kind given to the tournament director and unsafe operation of your boat to endanger another contestant.
 Placing fish in cages of any kind for collection during event will result in permanent ban from all Piedmont Bass Classic events and applicable criminal prosecution by NCWRC personnel.
-Filling your fish with anything they didn't ingest on their own in a natural manner while living in the body of water before being caught.
+Filling your fish with anything they didn't ingest on their own in a natural manner while living in the body of water before being caught will result in a permanent ban.
 These standards of conduct will also apply to tournament employees (whether working and/or fishing in an event).
-The Tournament Director has the right to refuse an application to compete (with refund if need be), warn, disqualify, suspend or permanently ban any contestant or team from any future Piedmont Bass Classics events.
+The Tournament Director has the right to refuse an application to compete (with refund if need be), warn, disqualify, suspend, or permanently ban any contestant or team from any future Piedmont Bass Classics events.
 Any infractions should be brought to the attention of the Tournament Director for immediate consideration.

 POLYGRAPH: The test may be given at any time.
 Everyone is subject to the test.
 Any entrant who has failed to pass a polygraph before or whose condition does not permit the administration of the test due to his or her use of alcohol or drugs (prescription or otherwise) may not fish events unless they notify Douglas Phillips (tournament director) no later than 96 hours before any event date, so an observer may be assigned to monitor that contestant(s).
 These observers cost of $125 will be paid by the entrant(s) prior to the event.
-Anyone refusing to take the polygraph or causes problems for the operator, will be disqualified and may not fish another of our events.
+Anyone refusing to take the polygraph or who causes problems for the polygraph operator, will be disqualified and may not fish another of our events.
 If there is a protest submitted, and the polygrapher is not present, all monies will be withheld until the protest is dropped or a polygraph is given.

 LIVEWELL CHECKS: You must have your live well checked before blastoff.
 Stop in front of Check in booth prior to putting in.
-If coming from another location on the lake the livewell will be inspected at the ramp by tournament officials.
+If coming from another location on the lake the live well will be inspected at the ramp by tournament officials.